Millions of Americans suffer trips, slips, and falls each year, resulting in over 800,000 hospitalizations for fall-related injuries.

 Do not provide a statement declaring any degree of fault for the accident before you have spoken to an attorney.
 Filing an accident report can serve as proof later on in the claims process that you took the accident seriously and took the necessary steps to document the incident after it occurred.

-5. Contact A Slip-And-Fall Attorney
+5. Contact A Slip-And-Fall Lawyer

 Defendants in premises liability cases will often take any action they can to avoid having to compensate individuals who have suffered accidents on their property.

-How Can Hiring A Slip-And-Fall Attorney Help?
+How Can Hiring A Slip-And-Fall Injury Attorney Help?

-Self-representation is generally not recommended for slip-and-fall accident cases for several reasons.
+Self-representation is generally not recommended for slip-and-fall accident claims for several reasons.
 First, if the fault of a slip-and-fall accident is not evidently clear, this lack of clarity may be used as leverage by a defendant to deny their liability for the incident.

-Proving the nature of the incident and the extent of your injuries can also be difficult, and defendants in slip-and-fall accident cases may often attempt to downplay or deny the extent of a plaintiff’s damages.
+Proving the nature of the incident and the extent of your injuries can also be difficult, and defendants in slip-and-fall cases may often attempt to downplay or deny the extent of a plaintiff’s damages.

-An attorney who has experience handling slip-and-fall accident claims can use their expertise and investigative skill-set to help you gather the necessary evidence to support your claim.
+A personal injury attorney who has experience handling slip-and-fall accident claims can use their expertise and investigative skill-set to help you gather the necessary evidence to support your claim.

 A slip-and-fall attorney can also help your claims process by: